5ud03r5/go-uptodate/README.md

 # go-uptodate
-Keeps track of security updates of used applications
+Keeps track of security updates of used applications, still in development

-## Still in development...

-# Description
+# Backend
-Provide a way o being notified on every spotted application vulnerability along with provided by application owner security fix.
+Provide a way of being notified on every spotted application vulnerability along with provided by application owner security fix.
 This part will be done in microservices structure and each microservice will be responsible for notifying main go-uptodate backend about such update.

+## Microservice
+Microservice is a software which is build on top of any preffered language capable of handling JSON communication Such microservice needs to be first registered in go-uptodate backend to perform requests (auth mechanism not yet implemented, will be done with service accounts approach)

 Microservice structure should be capable of:
 1. Getting information of found vulnerabilities (which can be found on offciial CVE website) and update version status if it is vulnerable or not